mirokymac/IF97/README.md

 # IF97
-This is an IF97 instance that transcript from project CoolProp.
+This is an IF97 JavaScript instance that transcript from project CoolProp.

 It relies on two other packs: demical.js and math.js.